 Note: SiriusXM reserves the unrestricted right to change, rearrange, add or delete programming.
 This includes canceling, moving or adding particular channels, and its prices, at any time, with or without notice to you.
-Ford Motor Company shall not be responsible for any such programming changes.
+We are not responsible for any such programming changes.